Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Scale height model

-We use bootstrapping in two ways.
-First, to account for the survey selection function.
-We treat the inverse of the selection function as a probability density function within the bootstrap procedure.
+We used bootstrapping in two ways.
+First, to account for the survey selection function, we treated the inverse of the selection function as a probability density function within the bootstrap procedure.
 This assigns each star a probability of being drawn in the resampled dataset, which is then used for the rest of the procedure.
-Second, we use bootstrapping to estimate the uncertainties in our model fits.
-For each categorisation method, we repeat the categorisation multiple times with a newly bootstrapped sample, taking the selection function into account each time.
-The scatter in the resulting density fractions of each component is taken to be their standard deviation, which we use as the fractional uncertainty for each component in the fitting procedure.
+Second, we used bootstrapping to estimate the uncertainties in our model fits.
+For each categorisation method, we repeated the categorisation multiple times with a new bootstrapped sample, taking the selection function into account each time.
+The spread in the resulting density fractions of each component was taken to be their standard deviation, which we used as the fractional uncertainty for each component in the fitting procedure.